Rafz9Abz9/Essence/README.md

 - [Freepik](https://www.freepik.com/) was used for some of the images used on the website.
 - [Google](https://www.google.com/): some images were also taken from Google.
 - [Boots](https://www.boots.ie/) was used for some of the product images  used on the website.
 The details of the products were also taken from this website.
+- [iStock](https://www.istockphoto.com/): some images were taken from here.
 - [Lucidchart](https://lucid.co/) was used to create the structure of the website.
 - [DrawSQL](https://drawsql.app/) was used to create the database schema of the website.
 - Slack: watched videos and notes of plans and guides on how to start and complete the project.